yylee85/coursera-getting-and-cleaning-data-project-YL/CodeBook.md

-# Codebook for the tidy dataset
+# Codebook for the Tidy Dataset

 This codebook provides a descriptive summary of the 'tidydata_YL.txt' dataset